 Breastfeeding support during social isolation

-Although face to face breastfeeding support may not be possible during isolation phases against the spread of the virus, breastfeeding help is still available.
+If face to face breastfeeding support is not possible due to government recommendations to limit spread of COVID-19, breastfeeding help is still available.
 For a discussion of the different levels of breastfeeding support generally see Why Hire an IBCLC? and for additional options during social isolation see:

 - Telephone support.
 Breastfeeding counsellors are very skilled at helping with many common breastfeeding challenges by telephone.
 In the United Kingdom contact the National Breastfeeding Helpline or contact La Leche League GB’s Helpline.
 For telephone support internationally search for a La Leche League Leader in your country via La Leche League International’s Get Help page and the Australian Breastfeeding Association has a Breastfeeding Helpline in Australia.